Marco Lavoie – Forced to eat the dog that saved is life

 The dog alone wasn’t enough to last, and he spent the next few weeks trying to ration the meat while looking for extra food in the wilderness.
 For whatever reason he wasn’t able to find any food in the wild, and knowing that his family wouldn’t raise the alarm until after his planned two months were up also added to his fears of starving to death.

-For the next few weeks Lavoie stumbled through the wilderness looking for food and rescue, but found next to nothing to eat.
-After the two months were up his family raised the alarm, already concerned he hadn’t checking in with them during the trip.
-A search party was formed but during the first couple of weeks found no sign of Lavoie, and fearing it was already to late the rescue operation was scaled down.
+For the next few weeks, Lavoie stumbled through the wilderness looking for food and rescue but found next to nothing to eat.
+After the two months were up his family raised the alarm, already concerned he hadn’t checked in with them during the trip.
+A search party was formed but during the first couple of weeks found no sign of Lavoie, and fearing it was already too late the rescue operation was scaled down.
 It wasn’t until a search helicopter was making a random pass of the area that it saw Lavoie limping along.